-Scheherazade the story-teller thus saves her life and the lives of other women by telling king Shahrayar engaging stories.
-In the 21st century, by telling the public about her science, she will spare herself and other women from inequality, bias and under-representation.
+Scheherazade thus saves her life and the lives of other women with the power of the story.
+By telling the public about her science, she can spare herself and other women from the injustice of bias and inequality.

-Scheherazade Speaks Science is a platform for a diverse choir of female scientist voices around the world.
-Using storytelling, it serves to make science accessible, inclusive and engaging.
+Using storytelling, Scheherazade Speaks Science aims to promote the visibility of female scientists around the world and make science accessible, inclusive and engaging.

-The science you read here is an engaging narrative with a social dimension.
-This narrative puts science out in the open by combining Aristotle’s three elements for effective communication: ethos (credibility and character), logos (logic and reason) and pathos (emotional bond and resonance).
-It is signed with a unique authorial commentary that gives it character and keeps its reader coming back for more.
+The science you read here is a narrative infused with a social dimension.
+This narrative humanises science and keeps its reader coming back for more.

 After all, this is Scheherazade.